 New York is the setting for this courtroom drama about a jury of 12 different men and women delibrating various capital crime cases while under the supervision of the courthouse staff ...

 New York is the setting for this courtroom drama about a jury of 12 different men and women delibrating various capital crime cases while under the supervision of the courthouse staff ranging from the bailif, the head clerk, the messenger, and the judge, prosecuter and defense lawyer.Written by

-The judge in the first season was supposed to be played by Sidney Lumet, director of _Twelve Angry Men (1957)_.
-When Lumet got injured falling on some ice, 'Barry Levinson', producer and director of the show, stepped in to play the role.
+The judge in the first season was supposed to be played by Sidney Lumet, director of 12 Angry Men (1957).
+When Lumet got injured falling on some ice, Barry Levinson, producer and director of the show, stepped in to play the role.
 Levinson acts in the first twelve episodes.
 See more »

 The show is somewhat hard to follow and made worse when some actors are awful.
 In the "Memories" episode aired Friday, July 9, the jurors were pretty captivating.
-But, the woman attempting to play the mother seemed like someone who had won [or bid on ebay] a guest spot on a TV show.
+But, the woman attempting to play the mother seemed like someone who had won bid on ebay] a guest spot on a TV show.
 [I don't want to say much because I don't want to spoil this for someone who has not seen the episode] Having large casts every week shouldn't be a good excuse for not finding good talent.
 There are a lot of good actors looking for work.
 This week's episode has a guest judge, which will be a welcome change.
 Kind of stretches the imagination to think one judge would have all these tough cases.

 2 of 2 people found this review helpful.

 Was this review helpful to you?